National Numeracy Day: Fun KS1 & KS2 Maths Activities

 1. Bingo

-If you’re short on time, Bingo is a maths activity to play in form or as a starter activity to a fun maths lesson.
+If you’re short on time, Bingo is a number day maths activity to play in form or as a starter activity to a fun maths lesson.
 The best part?
 There’s no need to spend hours finding downloadable Bingo cards or standing in the print room.
 Simply put a selection of numbers up on the board and ask pupils to draw a Bingo grid on a mini whiteboard or paper.
 Ask students to select 9 numbers from the board to enter into their grid and then as the teacher, shuffle the numbers and call them one by one.

 1. Here’s the Answer, What’s the Question?